droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > [!item]+ **Silverthorn Collar**
 > Both Zuleika and Ilya wear *silverthorn collars*, magic items crafted for Kiril by Baba Lysaga, the swamp witch of Berez.
 While worn by a lycanthrope, the lycanthrope can't regenerate.
 In addition, the interior of a *silverthorn* collar extrudes tiny silver thorns each time the lycanthrope attempts to transform, dealing 1 piercing damage and preventing the transformation.
 >
 > Each collar is magically locked and bears a single, small keyhole, the key to which Kiril wears on a cord around his neck.
 A locked collar can also be opened with a successful DC 25 Strength check or a successful DC 25 Dexterity (Thieves’ Tools) check.
-However, each time a creature attempts to open a collar without first unlocking it, or attempts to pick the lock without using the proper key, that creature must make a DC 17 Dexterity saving throw or take 7d8 piercing damage.
+However, each time a creature attempts to open a collar without first unlocking it, or attempts to pick the lock without using the proper key, that creature must make a DC 17 Reflex saving throw or take 7d8 piercing damage.
 Whether the creature succeeds or fails on the saving throw, the collar’s wearer also immediately takes 31 (7d8) piercing damage as the collar extrudes large thorns that pierce the wearer’s neck.
 >
 > The spells *dispel magic* and *knock* have no effect on either collar.
 In addition, if a prisoner teleports while wearing the collar, the collar teleports with its wearer.